ChengHsiangLu/Myofibroblast/README.md

 ```

-The mappingstatsFirstpass.txt would look like Figure 3.
+Figure 3 shows what mappingstatsFirstpass.txt look like.

 ![](/Pics/Figure_3.png)